-Tomoko received her B.A. in Psychology from the State University of New York at Oswego, her M.S. in Counselor Education with a specialization in multicultural counseling from Syracuse University, and her Ph.D. in Counselor Education & Supervision from Syracuse University.
-She is a Licensed Professional Counselor in the state of Pennsylvania and is certified as an Approved Clinical Supervisor through the Center for Credentialing and Education.
-Tomoko uses a combination of cognitive-behavioral, interpersonal, and systems approaches in her counseling.
-She is also trained in EMDR (Eye Movement Desensitization Reprocessing), a treatment approach effective for PTSD and other trauma related conditions.
-Her areas of special interest include PTSD, trauma related issues, anxiety disorders, stress management, student veteran issues, self-esteem, GLBT issues, gender identity/transgender issues, cultural adjustment (international students, study-abroad students, military families, immigrants, refugees, etc.), and multicultural issues (i.e. interracial/cultural relationships, interracial/international adoption, intercultural communication, acculturation, etc.).
-In addition, Tomoko studies macrobiotics and meditation and incorporates holistic and wellness approaches to promote the health and wellbeing of her clients.
+Tomoko received her B.A. in Psychology from the State University of New York at Oswego and both her M.S. & Ph.D. in Counselor Education from Syracuse University.
+She is a Licensed Professional Counselor in the state of Pennsylvania.
+Tomoko uses a combination of mindfulness-based approaches and EMDR (Eye Movement Desensitization Reprocessing) in her counseling.
+Her areas of special interest include PTSD, trauma related issues, anxiety disorders, stress management, student veteran issues, GLBT issues, gender identity/transgender issues, cross-cultural and multicultural issues.
+In addition, Tomoko practices mindfulness meditation and incorporates mind-body approaches to promote the health and wellbeing of her clients.
 Tomoko has extensive cross-cultural experience, and is fluent in Japanese & English languages.

 Christopher Carlton, Ph.D.